 For those unfamiliar with financial guarantees, here are answers to some common questions about the product.
-In this Note, "Assured Guaranty" refers to Assured Guaranty (Europe) plc (AGE UK) and Assured Guaranty Municipal Corp.
-(AGM) and "financial guarantee" refers to a financial guarantee issued by Assured Guaranty in accordance with its standard terms and conditions.
+In this Note, "Assured Guaranty" refers to Assured Guaranty (Europe) SA (AGE) and its affiliates, and "financial guarantee" refers to a financial guarantee issued by Assured Guaranty in accordance with its standard terms and conditions.